seanmcelroy/luxelot/README.md

 Messages directly shared between neighboring nodes and those forwarded across the network between remote nodes are signed by the Dilithum key of the sender.
 While forwarded messages are not E2EE encrypted, Apps can define their own key exchange messages and implement E2EE as a feature of their app protocol design on top of Luxelot.
 (The in-development file server app does this.)

 Nodes are aware of the Dilithium public keys of their direct neighbors, but may also learn the public keys of remote nodes if they are shared in forwarded messages.
 The thumbprint of a node, a SHA256 hash of a node's public Dilithium key, is shared as the source of messages.
 When a node is aware of a sender's public key, either through a direct neighbor handshake or inference from monitoring messages, it will verify signatures of forwarded messages traversing it and will not pass corrupted messages that do not have a signature matching the matching thumbprint it knows.

+Bouncy Castle is used for all post-quantum cryptography usage.

+### Message Protocol

+Messages are encoded using Protocol Buffers (proto3), and are defined in .proto files in the projects that own them.

 ### Anonymity